Local connectivity of Julia sets of some rational maps with Siegel disks: Introduction

 \subsection{Sketch of the proofs}

-Let us sketch the general idea of the proof of the Main Lemma.
-Let $f$ be the rational map therein.
+Let us first sketch the general idea of the proof of the Main Lemma.
+Let $f$ be the rational map in the Main Lemma having a fixed bounded type Siegel disk $\Delta$.
 Note that analytic Blaschke models may not exist for general rational maps.
-In \S\ref{sec-basic-tools}, we construct a \textit{quasi-Blaschke model} $G$ for $f$.
-The model $G$ is quasi-regular.
-The heart of the proof is to show that a long iteration of $G$ is expansive near the unit circle $\T$.
-Let $\D$ be the unit disk.
-We still use $\{V_n\}_{n\geq 0}$ to denote the corresponding Jordan domains in $\EC\setminus\overline{\D}$ for the model map $G$, and use $\MP(G)$ to denote the corresponding postcritical set of $G$ in $\EC\setminus\D$.
-Then for some $N_0$ large enough, $V_{N_0} \cap \mathbb T$ is empty or well contained in a small arc $I_0\subset\T$.
-Hence $V_{N_0}$ is contained in the following finite union in $\EC\setminus\overline{\D}$:
+In Section \ref{sec-basic-tools}, we construct a \textit{quasi-Blaschke model} $G$ (which is quasi-regular) for $f$ such that the Siegel disk $\Delta$ (resp. the boundary $\partial\Delta$) of $f$ is replaced by the unit disk $\D$ (resp. the unit circle $\T$) of $G$.
+Such a model was first used by Petersen to study the Herman-\'{S}wi\c{a}tek theorem for holomorphic self-homeomorphisms of quasi-circles \cite{Pet04}.
+The heart of the proof in this paper is to show that a long iteration of $G$ is expanding near the unit circle.